 - ½ teaspoon dried oregano

-- 2 cups shredded low-moisture part-skim mozzarella cheese
+- 8 ounces (2 packed cups) grated low-moisture part-skim mozzarella cheese

 - ½ cup thin, 1-inch strips roasted red pepper (from about ½ medium roasted red pepper—I used jarred)

-- ½ cup quartered marinated artichokes, halved lengthwise
+- ½ cup quartered marinated or jarred artichokes, halved lengthwise

 - 15 pitted Kalamata olives, halved lengthwise